jbcodeforce/aws-studies/docs/infra/security.md

 * We can create service control policies (SCPs) cross AWS accounts to deny access to AWS services for individuals or group of accounts in an OU.
 * AWS Organization exposes APIs to automate account management.
 * It helps consolidating billing accross all the accounts and user can get pricing benefits from aggregate usage.
 Shared reserved instances and Saving Plans discounts apply across accounts.
 Can defined Blocklist or Allowlist strategies.
+* There is no cost to use AWS Organizations.

 ### Advantages